StarrKiss/python-interactive-fiction-engine/README.md

-This is a python engine for interactive fiction, fully object oriented.
+This is a python engine for interactive fiction, Written with every command and section as an object.